 Contest judge Crystal Engstrom, professional portrait photographer and ROAM’s Photo Editor, took note of the shots that stopped her from scrolling.
 “I was looking for a sense of fun and adventure, as well as great scenery and cute kids – they always stop me in my tracks.”

 As founder and editor of ROAM, a family travel magazine that specializes in real family travel tales, I knew I wanted shots that looked more “real” than polished.
 Instagram is full of millions and millions of perfect smiles, perfect clothes, and perfect sunsets that serve as great eye candy, but they’re not an accurate depiction of what its like to travel with kids 99 percent of the time.

-Laura of frugalforluxury called my bluff with a photo of the side-view of her toddler’s legs getting a diaper change with a line of snowy Alps in the background – now that’s the reality of traveling with kids!
+Laura of frugalforluxury called our bluff in 2019 with a photo of the side-view of her toddler’s legs getting a diaper change with a line of snowy Alps in the background – now that’s the reality of traveling with kids!

 In the end, however, we didn’t choose the “diaper changee” as a winner, nor did we choose many other compelling photos, because there were just too many other awesome ones.

 To keep our brains from exploding, we imposed a few more parameters to our judging: We could only choose one photo per Instagram account (many photographers submitted multiple great shots); we would name the runner-up winners as the best shot in four categories – Nature, Action, Culture and Portrait; and we would go beyond our five top prizes to award a larger pool of “Honorable Mention” entries.

 The vast majority of entries were of babies, toddlers, or very young children.
 Now that I travel with teens, I can cite countless possible reasons for this phenomenon 😉 but we also realized we wanted to showcase a variety of families, destinations and photo types.